preames/public-notes/unintended-instructions.rst

 The main challenge with NaCL is the performance overhead of return protection.
 A return combines three operations: a load of return address from the stack, an adjustment of the stack pointer, and an indirect branch.
 The problem for efficient instrumentation is that in a concurrent environment, we need to instrument after the load, but before the branch.
 This can't be done.
 Instead, we have to use an alternate instruction sequence.
 The primary effect of doing so is that return prediction is effectively disabled.
 I don't have firm numbers, but my impression is that the actual bundling is comparatively inexpensive.

 Intel's upcoming Control Flow Enforcement Technology (CET) technology is highly relevant in this discussion.
 CET contains two key pieces: a branch terminator instruction and a separate hardware managed return stack.
 CET is certainly an interesting step forward, but it isn't a full solution.
 ENDBR64 (the new branch terminator instruction) can itself occur in unintended instructions!
 As a result, while CET does reduce the number of available gadgets greatly, it does not eliminate them entirely.
-We'd still need some mechanism of handling uintended ENDBRs to be a complete sandboxing solution.
+We'd still need some mechanism of handling unintended ENDBRs to be a complete sandboxing solution.

 Rewrite Techniques
 ------------------